 We’re a nonprofit university.
 We invest our resources where they matter most—in our students.
 We’re not in the business of making money; we’re in the business of producing highly competent graduates.

 Affordable tuition + “all you can learn.”
-Earning a bachelor’s degree from WGU usually costs less than half of what you’d pay at other online universities; most programs are about $6,000 per year.
+Earning an online bachelor’s degree from WGU usually costs less than half of what you’d pay at other online universities; most programs are about $6,000 per year.
 Other schools charge by credit or course, but here at WGU we charge a flat rate per 6-month term, and we give you every opportunity to accelerate.
 Work hard, and you can complete extra courses in a term without ever paying more in tuition.

 WGU offers a smarter way to earn your degree.
 We want you to graduate faster, accelerate your career, and reach the goals you’ve set for yourself.
 Outcomes speak volumes—here are a few: